 Each year Boart Longyear strives to continuously improve safety performance.
-Health and Safety is a core company value at Boart Longyear along with Integrity, Customer Focus, and Teamwork which is not only expected from our employees, but also drives value for our customers and stakeholders.
+Health and Safety is a core company value at Boart Longyear along with Integrity, Customer Focus, Sustainability, Teamwork and Diversity which is not only expected from our employees, but also drives value for our customers and stakeholders.
 Through our company initiatives and robust safety programs, Boart Longyear builds trust with our employees, customers, and all stakeholders.

-For the year ending 31 December 2021, the Company's world class performance on key indicators includes a Total Case Incident Rate ("TCIR") of 1.31 and Lost-Time Injury Rate ("LTIR") of 0.06.
+For the year ending 31 December 2022, the Company's world class performance on key indicators includes a Total Case Incident Rate ("TCIR") of 1.45 recordable incidents and Lost-Time Injury Rate ("LTIR") of 0.11 recordable incidents.
 Both TCIR and LTIR rates are calculated based on 200,000 hours worked.
-During the year ending 31 December 2021, our employees experienced 82 injuries that required some medical treatment or job restriction; four of those injuries resulted in lost work time.
-The 2021 focus has been on leading indicators, critical control verifications and empowering employees to utilise our Environmental, Health, Safety and Training fundamentals.
+During the year ending 31 December 2022, our employees experienced 97 injuries that required some medical treatment or job restriction; seven of those injuries resulted in lost work time.
+The 2022 focus has been on training new hires and leadership training for supervisors, critical control verifications and empowering employees to utilize our Environmental, Health, Safety and Training fundamentals, most importantly our Golden Rules.